cs3411-22f/cs3411-22f.github.io/syllabus.md

 ### Class Technologies

-How you comport yourself online in the class just adhere to our [online social contract](../resources/2020-08-01-Online-Conduct.html).
+How you comport yourself online in the class just adhere to our [online social contract](https://www2.seas.gwu.edu/~gparmer/resources/2020-08-01-Online-Conduct.html).
 For the class we'll use the following technologies for the specified purposes:

 -   *Github* - Assignments are retrieved from github classroom using a link provided on Piazza.
 They are submitted via `push`es to github.
     See the details on submission and on how to use github below.

--   *Discord* - Find the link to the class' Discord server on Piazza.
+-   *Discord* - Find the link to the class' Discord server in the Google Drive.
     Office hours, informal discussion, and other online help will use various rooms associated with the OS Discord.
 The discussion on Discord is, by default, *synchronous* and *transient*.
 Synchronous